 For us, we value private music lessons.
 So, when our kids start third grade, our goal is to start them in weekly lessons.
 For our daughter, this is piano.
 For our son, it will hopefully be guitar.

 We also attend a local monthly homeschool meetup, weekly church programs including AWANA, Girl’s in Action, and Trail Life.
 All of this is mostly free to us.
-Our kids also participate in gymnastics along with Upward basketball, cheerleading and other sports which may feature a target quiver.
+Our kids also participate in preschool gymnastics along with Upward basketball, cheerleading and other sports which may feature a target quiver.

 For us, having some outside help to develop our children according to their interests and in ways that our beyond our area of expertise has been a plus.
 It is also nice to provide them with outside friendships and social opportunities.

 What works for my family may not work for yours.
 Some people have a different teaching style, and some kids have a different learning style.
 I encourage you to do your research and join some homeschool facebook groups to crowd source and learn more.

 Read about why we homeschool and how it makes life simpler in Part 1 of this series here– How Homeschool Simplifies Life